 However, the correlation between RRaman and glass transition temperature Tg is not perfect.
 Some influence of the glass composition on the RRaman versus Tg relationship is visible in figure 8a.
 It probably originates from metal cation chemical mixing effects that can affect Tg (Isard, 1969; Day, 1976).
 Indeed, while cationic mixing effects influences only slightly properties directly linked to the aluminosilicate network connectivity (Le Losq and Neuville, 2017), they strongly affect properties such as Sconf(Tg) that is influenced by cationic / molecular interactions and steric hindrance effects (Richet, 1984; Hummel and Arndt, 1985; Neuville and Richet, 1991; Neuville and Mysen, 1996; Maehara et al., 2005; Goldstein, 2011).
 This agrees with predictions for Sconf(Tg): figure 8c shows a clear effect of melt composition on the Sconf(Tg) versus RRaman relationship.
 Such chemical effects also affect CFV (eq.
 2, Fig. 8d).
 This term encompasses local cationic influences on melt free volumes in the Free Volume theory (Cohen and Grest, 1979).
 As a result, it can be expected that mixing different cations will affect this term, explaining the observation made in figure 8d.
 Results actually suggest a link between CFV and Sconf(Tg), as corroborated by a Spearman correlation coefficient of 0.93 between the two variables.

 Other properties show interesting correlations.
-Figure 9 shows the spearman correlation coefficients, rs, between the different variables/properties predicted by the deep learning framework.
+Figure 9 shows the Spearman correlation coefficients, rs, between the different variables/properties predicted by the deep learning framework.
 We observe high correlations between the parameters of the Free Volume and the TVF equations.
 For example, BFV and BTVF are highly correlated (rs = 0.995).
 While Be is not strongly correlated with the latter variables, the ratio Be/Sconf(Tg) is (rs = 0.996 and 0.999 with BFV and BTVF, respectively).
 BFV and BTVF play the role of some kind of activation energies in eqs.
 2 and 3.
 They thus are related to the energy barriers opposed to the molecular movements at the root of viscous flow.
 The ratio Be/Sconf(Tg) also is related to those energy barriers (see below, eq.
 9).
 The strong correlations between RRaman and Be/Sconf(Tg), BFV and BTVF (Fig. 9) thus indicates that the SiO2-Al2O3 aluminosilicate network connectivity and topology mostly controls those energy barriers.
 This may explain the correlation between the network topology as quantified by RRaman and the glass transition temperature of aluminosilicate melts, discussed previously (Figs. 8, 9).